 After spending time in crowded tourist areas, you’ll also appreciate the green spaces of Altona.
 The district contains many public parks and the streets are often full of plant life, adding a splash of colour against the backdrop of red brick houses.

-Where to stay: The best hotels in Altona
+Recommended hotels in Altona

 Altona is a more low-key compared to Altstadt or St. Pauli.
 As it’s outside of the Old Town, prices are also a little more reasonable.
 Many of the hotels are within walking distance of Hamburg Altona Station, providing convenient transport throughout the city.